wying3/cnf-certification-automation-with-dci/README.md

 Name                          | Default                              | Description
 ----------------------------- | ------------------------------------ | -------------
-pyxis_product_list_identifier | None                                 | Product-listing ID, it has to be created before.
+attach_product_listing   | false                                                                      | If set to true, it would attach product-listing to Openshift-cnf certification project. pyxis_product_list_identifier | None                                 | Product-listing ID, it has to be created before.
 [See doc](https://redhat-connect.gitbook.io/red-hat-partner-connect-general-guide/managing-your-account/product-listing) published                     | false                                | Boolean to enable publishing list of products type                          | "container stack"                    | String.
 Type of product list